 (SOUNDBITE OF SONG, "I AM THE VERY MODEL OF A MODERN MAJOR-GENERAL")

 UNIDENTIFIED SINGER: (Singing) I am the very model of a lot of modern major-general.

 UNIDENTIFIED CHOIR: (Singing) In short, in matters vegetable, animal and mineral, he is the very model of a modern major-general.

-Limited 3 White Jersey Henry Derrick Tide College Crimson KETZEL LEVINE: When Frank came on being outrageous, it was very much what we wanted in our commentators.
+Stidham Tigers Limited Jersey Blue College Jarrett Stitched KETZEL LEVINE: When Frank came on being outrageous, it was very much what we wanted in our commentators.

 TOM GOLDMAN, BYLINE: Ketzel Levine was the Morning Edition sports producer who recruited Frank in 1979, when he was one of the top writers for Sports Illustrated.